Frequently Asked Questions

 Is there a maximum per year?
 When does the plan renew?

-If you are looking to work with Danielle Labranch: Do I have coverage for counselling or psychotherapy by a Registered Social Worker?
+If you are looking to work with an MSW/RSW: Do I have coverage for counselling or psychotherapy by a Registered Social Worker?

 If your coverage is for Psychological Services only: Do I have coverage for counselling or psychotherapy by a Registered Psychotherapist (Qualifying) who is clinically supervised by a Psychological Associate?
 The Psychological Associate's registration number will be provided on the receipt.